alarmingly/youtube-downloader/README.md

 `<user>/downloads/yt`

 ## Limitations
-The current version of the YT Downloader only supports downloading videos.
-Support for downloading other media types may be added in future updates.
+The current version of the YT Downloader only supports downloading videos and audio.
+Support for downloading subtitles may be added in future updates.

 ## Installation Instructions
 To install and run the YT Downloader, follow these steps: